Skyscrapers: Inevitable Future or Temporary Fad

 • Paris – 18 million tourists for a population of 2.2 million.

-But in the matter of record-breaking one should not forget about the vanity of individual politicians.
-Having analyzed the top twenty tallest skyscrapers in the world, it becomes clear that only 4 of them were built in countries with democratic regimes and relatively free.
-The rest are located in countries with monarchies, autocracies and either satisfy the ambitions of leaders or become an element of "party politics".
+But when it comes to record-breaking, one mustn't forget the vanity of individual politicians.
+An analysis of the world's top twenty tallest skyscrapers reveals that only four were built in democratic and relatively free countries.
+The rest are located in monarchies and autocracies, either satisfying the leaders' ambitions or becoming part of "party politics."

 China is a shining example of strong-willed decisions

-Only the Communist Party of China has the ability to ensure the mass construction of skyscrapers, which is what it did before Xi Jinping came to power.
-There are more than 1,500 commissioned towers in the country, and 5,300 in the world.
-At the same time, 23 of the TOP-50 tallest buildings are located here.
-Thus, China alone has almost 30% of the world's completed skyscrapers and almost half of the record holders.
+Only the Communist Party of China has the capacity to ensure massive skyscraper construction, which it did before Xi Jinping came to power.
+The country boasts over 1,500 completed towers, compared to 5,300 worldwide.
+Moreover, 23 of the top 50 tallest buildings are located in China.
+Thus, China alone is home to nearly 30% of the world's existing completed skyscrapers and almost half of the record-breaking buildings.

-But in 2021, the ruling party banned the construction of high-rise buildings over 500 m and imposed restrictions on the construction of buildings over 250 m.
-With this decision by the Communist Party of China, he voluntarily dropped out of the unofficial race.
+But in 2021, the ruling party banned the construction of high-rises taller than 500 meters and imposed restrictions on buildings taller than 250 meters.
+With this decision by the Communist Party of China, he voluntarily withdrew from the unofficial race.

-It was dictated by the peculiarities of the policy of Xi Jinping, who became the leader of the country in 2012.
-Immediately after coming to power, he decisively changed the political course of China and directed all efforts to return to traditional values.
-After only 2 years of rule, Xi Jinping decided to abandon strange architecture.
-And 2 years later, the Central Committee issued a decree according to which architectural excesses became unacceptable.
-As a result, all buildings built in China from that moment on must be "economical, environmentally friendly and pleasing to the eye."
-This entailed a rapid revision of existing projects.
-In particular, the spire of the leading skyscraper "Pian'an" was removed, which is why it immediately ceased to be the tallest in the world, etc.
+It was dictated by the specific policies of Xi Jinping, who became the country's leader in 2012.
+Immediately after coming to power, he decisively changed China's political course and focused all his efforts on returning to traditional values.
+Just two years into his rule, Xi Jinping decreed the abandonment of unusual architecture.
+Two years later, the Central Committee issued a decree declaring architectural excess unacceptable.
+As a result, all buildings constructed in China from that point on must be "economical, environmentally friendly, and pleasing to the eye."
+This prompted a rapid review of existing projects.
+In particular, the spire of the flagship skyscraper, Pian'an, was removed, immediately rendering it the tallest in the world.

 Небоскреб Ping An

-The decision of the Chinese authorities is understandable and justified.
-Against the backdrop of economic growth, the country began to build skyscraper after skyscraper, with each project being crazier than the other, and many of them remained unfinished.
-There was also active copying of famous European and American buildings.
-In 2021, the ruling forces even issued a separate decree prohibiting the making of copies.
-As we can see, politics does not always follow vanity, forgetting about common sense, and China is an excellent example of this.
+The Chinese authorities' decision is understandable and justified.
+Amid economic growth, the country began building skyscraper after skyscraper, each project more insane than the last, many of which remained unfinished.
+There was also a widespread imitation of famous European and American buildings.
+In 2021, the ruling powers even issued a separate regulation prohibiting copying.
+As we see, politics isn't always driven by vanity, ignoring common sense, and China is a perfect example of this.

-Therefore, the TOP-5 Chinese towers are stable and will not be subject to changes in the near future.
-It includes:
+Therefore, the top 5 Chinese towers are stable and will not change anytime soon.
+They include:

 • 632-meter Shanghai Tower;